A5H73Y/Parkour/docs/tutorials/administration.md

 ### Delete a Course

 If you delete a Course it will remove all information stored on the server about it, including all references from the database so only use as a last resort.
-If preferred, you can reset a Course which will keep it's structure (start location & checkpoints), but reset all of it's stats and leaderboards.
+If preferred, you can reset a Course which will keep its structure (start location & checkpoints), but reset all of its stats and leaderboards.

 ![Deleting Course](https://i.imgur.com/apa5azA.png "Deleting Course")